For more information contact:

-The following items are specifically not to be included as part of recharge rates.
+The following items are specifically not to be included as part of internal service rates.

 Interest may not be included in the rates when service centers fund equipment purchases with internal loans and include as an expense the principal and interest repayment on the debt.
-(OMB Circular A-21)
+(Uniform Guidance, 2 CFR 200)

-Items explicitly disallowed by Section J of OMB Circular A-21 may not be included in the rates.
+Items explicitly disallowed by federal Uniform Guidance, 2 CFR 200, may not be included in the rates.
 Examples of such items include but are not limited to: